UCLALibrary/fester/src/main/scripts/festerize/README.md

 ## Installation

-First, ensure that you have Python 3 and Pip installed on your system.
+First, ensure that you have Bash, cURL, Python 3 and Pip installed on your system.

 When that's done, run the following command in your shell to install the latest release of Festerize: